Chapter 3: Open Data in Neuroscience

 BIDS file naming structure

 Finally, the files MUST be named in a certain way to be machine-readable.
 There are three main types of data (or extensions): .json files containing metadata, .tsv files containing tables of metadata and raw data images (with .jpg or .nii.gz).
 All files follow a similar structure that includes using keys, the corresponding value to that key, a suffix and, finally, the extension.
-Keys are always paired with values, some of them are mandatory to have, for instance, the subject name (i.e. key would be sub- and the value is the corresponding SUBJID), however, there are also some of them recommended but not mandatory.
-Suffixes are mandatory to have and they indicate the kind of data.
-For a given suffix, some entities are required.
+Keys are always paired with values, some of them are mandatory to have, for instance, the subject name (i.e. key would be sub- and the value is the corresponding SUBJID).
+Others are recommended or optional.
+Suffixes are mandatory and indicate the kind of data.
+For a given sequence (recognized by its suffix), some so-called “entities” are required (Fig. 3.2).
+An entity is a key-value pair that provides metadata about a file, such as subject ID, session, modality, or acquisition parameters.
 More information about the specifications for each kind of data can be found here.

 Figure 3.2 - Structure of the file name following the BIDS format.
 Image from [2]